PYTHON

 Storing Configuration Settings

-Dictionaries are great for storing app configurations, allowing easy access to settings like theme, font size, or booleans like autosave preferences.
+Dictionaries are great for storing app configurations.
+An app can easily access settings like themes, font sizes, or booleans like autosave preferences using a dictionary.

 config = {